310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tetora %}
-Ahaha, the Karate Club takes a break whenever there’s a big DreamFes coming up, and the dojo ends up being unused; so this became the perfect place to sleep in.
+Ahaha, the Karate Club takes a break whenever there’s a big DreamFes coming up, and the dojo ends up being unused…

+So this became the perfect place to sleep in.

 We may not have club activities, but we still gotta keep things clean, sooo… Taishou said he’d be super thankful if we could do it for him.

 Ahhh man\~!
-He really is super cool\~!
+He really is super duper cool\~!

 Never demanding rewards from anyone\~!
 I wanna be like that too!
 I wanna help someone and act all *“Oh, it’s no problem,”* just like him\~! ☆
 {% endbubble %}